 - Serve with fresh coriander and a dollop of coconut cream or yoghurt.
-A few sesame seeds over the top for presentation.
+Add a few sesame seeds over the top for presentation.

-Let me know what you think of this recipe in the comments and don’t forget to share with you friends and family.
+Let me know what you think of this recipe in the comments and don’t forget to share with your friends and family.
 It’s delicious!